EdwinKassier/dwml-backend-python-grpc/README.md

 Project Delos answers the question: If I had bought a crypto currency when it first appeared on the public exchange, would I have enough money to buy a lambo if I sold my coins in the last month?

-This is the Flask backend version for the system
+This is the python grpc arm of that system

 ## Requirements
 * Python3